‘I’m still in shock’: Five Leaving Cert students get eight H1s

 O’Farrell from Ranelagh hopes to study theoretical physics in Trinity College Dublin.

-Instead of being locked in his room studying all year, he says he managed to find time to hang out with friends, take part in the school drama group and practise music.
+Instead of being locked in his room studying all year, he says he managed to find time to hang out with friends, take part in the school drama group and practice music.

 “You need to have a balance,” he said.
 “I did work quite hard, but I made sure to take a lot of breaks.
 I went out with my friends a lot and took part in the sixth year play, Arsenic and Old Lace.
 I really like music as well as play the guitar, piano and ukelele.”